urbonegi/tradedata/README.md

 # Assumptions

 + Data loaded on application startup and pandas dataframe initialized.
 The same dataframe objects instance is used for application lifetime.
 In case new data needs to be uploaded application should be restarted with dir path to a trade data dir.
+Although if later required upload of data can be supported without need to restart app.
 + Trade data can consist multiple day trades and multiple client data.
 Trade data is in CSV format without column titles.
 Trading data files have '.csv' file ending.
-Child directories, if there are any, with .csv files they are ignored.
+Child directories, if there are any, with .csv files are ignored.
-+ The data columns order is as follows (order can be changed by changing enumeration in trade_data_conf.json; also new client data columns can be defined there.):
++ The data columns order is as follows (order can be changed by changing enumeration in trade_data_conf.json; also new client data columns can be defined there):
     - Mandatory data columns:
         - instrument (any string),
-        - date (date in format: yyyymmdd, i.e. 20110623),
+        - date (date in format: yyyymmdd, i.e. 20110623, used as string),
-        - time_in_milsec (time in miliseconds, integer, i.e. 37200003),
+        - time_in_milsec (trade time in miliseconds, integer, i.e. 37200003),
         - quantity (traded quantity, interger),
         - price (instrument price, float);
     - Optional data columns: